dusk-network/dusk-protocol/consensus/chain-management/README.md

 > :exclamation: Note: current implementation also includes partial (non-quorum) certificates in $FailedIterations$, so the number of NilQuorum certificates should be counted, instead of just the length of $FailedIterations$

 ### CheckRollingFinality
-*CheckRollingFinality* checks if the last $RollingFinalityBlocks$ blocks are all "Attested" and, if so, finalizes all non-final blocks.
+*CheckRollingFinality* checks if the last $RollingFinality$ blocks are all "Attested" and, if so, finalizes all non-final blocks.

 ***Procedure***
 $\textit{CheckRollingFinality}():$